-At CHI St. Luke’s Health, we believe in caring for the whole person — mind, body, and spirit.
+At St. Luke’s Health, we believe in caring for the whole person — mind, body, and spirit.
 And in times like these, it’s especially important to foster hope.

-So we spoke with Tyler Whipkey, Director of Mission and Spiritual Care at CHI St. Luke's Health–The Woodlands Hospital, and asked him to share his thoughts about how we can lift our spirits during the COVID-19 pandemic.
+So we spoke with Tyler Whipkey, Director of Mission and Spiritual Care at St. Luke's Health–The Woodlands Hospital, and asked him to share his thoughts about how we can lift our spirits during the COVID-19 pandemic.

 “One thing that I’m always quick to remind people of is that our spiritual health is just as important as our physical and mental health,” he says.
 “When we practice positivity, gratitude, and prayer, we are taking steps to become more spiritually healthy.”

 Let’s dive deeper into the benefits of these mindful practices.

 Positivity: A Source of Light in Dark Times

 Positive thinking can increase confidence, reduce stress, and promote healthy behaviors.
 These benefits then translate into better outcomes in people with chronic conditions, like diabetes, and general longevity.